nielslange/smntcs-show-active-plugins/README.md

 # SMNTCS Show Active Plugins

-This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.
+This plugin adds a submenu item to the plugins menu item, that links to all active plugins.

 ## Description

-This plugin adds a submenu item to the Plugins menu item, that links to all active plugins.
+This plugin adds a submenu item to the plugins menu item, that links to all active plugins.
 This is useful if you have a lot of plugins installed and want to quickly want to access all active plugins.

 ## Screenshot